LewisIsWorking/PathWarsWiki/Writerside/topics/#1-The-Doomsday-Funtime-Story.md

 Volluk's main form is destroyed.
 No experience.

-Selenor The Wanderer, Fence Friend, Planar Pact Maker, Owner of A "Servant", Arcana Sage of Cheliax
+Selenor The Wanderer, Fence Friend, Planar Pact Maker, Owner of A "Servant", Arcana Sage of Cheliax.

 Selenor uses desperate prayer.

+## Session 205.
+2024 February 3rd Saturday + 4710 AR Erastus 28th + Gaunt-light part 14.

+They freed a dwarf, he said that he had information that no one should ever know.

+Gervald Berrus
+Damrock Berrus
+Lasda Berrus, is now called Lasda Venkervale.

+Cypher mage supply shop in Riddleport.

+Selenor loves his mum.

+Selenor picks up Tywin's holy symbol and statue from his room in the Harrow.

+Every-Ready Jocob was not a conspirator, but is a servant of the night peddler.

+UNLOCKED: highhelm stronghold plate